Relative cohomology of bi-arrangements: Bi-arrangements of hypersurfaces

 It is worth noting that although every~$A^{\leq\Sigma}_{\bullet,\bullet}(\B)$ is a bi-complex, the direct sum~$\bigoplus_{S}A_{\bullet,\bullet}^S$ is not in general.
 For instance, if~$\B$ made of two non-intersecting hypersurfaces, one colored~$\lambda$ and the other colored~$\mu$, we get the following non-commutative square.

 Let now~$Z$ be a good stratum of~$\B$,~$\pi:\td{X}\rightarrow X$ be the blow-up along~$Z$,~$E=\pi^{-1}(Z)$ be the exceptional divisor, and~$\td{\B}$ be the blow-up of~$\B$ along~$Z$.
-The following proposition, which will be crucial in the sequel, expresses the Orlik-Solomon bi-complex of~$\td{\B}$ in terms of that of~$\B$.
+The following proposition, which will be crucial in the sequel, expresses the Orlik--Solomon bi-complex of~$\td{\B}$ in terms of that of~$\B$.

 \begin{prop} Let us assume that~$\chi(Z)=\lambda$.
 We have isomorphisms, for~$S$ a stratum of~$\B$ that is not contained in~$Z$:

 They are compatible with the differentials in that we have the following commutative diagrams. \begin{enumerate} \item For the inclusions~$\td{S}\stackrel{1}{\hookrightarrow}\td{T}$:\\ \centerline{\xymatrixcolsep{3pc}\xymatrix{ A_{i,j}^{\td{S}}(\td{\B}) \ar[r]^{ d'_{\td{S},\td{T}}} \ar@{<->}[d]_{\cong} & A_{i-1,j}^{\td{T}}(\td{\B}) \ar@{<->}[d]^{\cong} & A_{i,j-1}^{\td{T}}(\td{\B}) \ar[r]^{ d''_{\td{S},\td{T}}} \ar@{<->}[d]_{\cong} & A_{i,j}^{\td{S}}(\td{\B}) \ar@{<->}[d]^{\cong} \\ A_{i,j}^S(\B) \ar[r]_{ d'_{S,T}} & A_{i-1,j}^T(\B) & A_{i,j-1}^T(\B) \ar[r]_{ d''_{S,T}} & A_{i,j}^S(\B) }} \item For the inclusions~$E\cap\td{S}\stackrel{1}{\hookrightarrow} E\cap\td{T}$:\\ \centerline{\xymatrixcolsep{4pc}\xymatrix{ A_{i,j}^{E\cap\td{S}}(\td{\B}) \ar[r]^{ d'_{E\cap\td{S},E\cap\td{T}}} \ar@{<->}[d]_{\cong} & A_{i-1,j}^{E\cap\td{T}}(\td{\B}) \ar@{<->}[d]^{\cong} & A_{i,j-1}^{E\cap\td{T}}(\td{\B}) \ar[r]^{ d''_{E\cap\td{S},E\cap\td{T}}} \ar@{<->}[d]_{\cong} & A_{i,j}^{E\cap\td{S}}(\td{\B}) \ar@{<->}[d]^{\cong} \\ A_{i-1,j}^S(\B) \ar[r]_{- d'_{S,T}} & A_{i-2,j}^T(\B) & A_{i-1,j-1}^T(\B) \ar[r]_{ d''_{S,T}} & A_{i-1,j}^S(\B) }} \item For the inclusions~$E\cap\td{S}\stackrel{1}{\hookrightarrow}\td{S}$:\\ \centerline{\xymatrixcolsep{4pc}\xymatrix{ A_{i,j}^{E\cap\td{S}}(\td{\B}) \ar[r]^{ d'_{E\cap\td{S},\td{S}}} \ar@{<->}[d]_{\cong} & A_{i-1,j}^{\td{S}}(\td{\B}) \ar@{<->}[d]^{\cong} & A_{i,j-1}^{\td{S}}(\td{\B}) \ar[r]^{ d''_{E\cap\td{S},\td{S}}} \ar@{<->}[d]_{\cong} & A_{i,j}^{E\cap\td{S}}(\td{\B}) \ar@{<->}[d]^{\cong} \\ A_{i-1,j}^S(\B) \ar@{=}[r]_{\mathrm{id}} & A_{i-1,j}^S(\B) & A_{i,j-1}^S(\B) \ar[r]_{0} & A_{i-1,j}^S(\B) }} \end{enumerate} The case~$\chi(Z)=\mu$ is dual. \end{prop}